 Matej Vydra hasn’t been consistently prolific in the Championship, and there were some poor spells during his stint in the second tier, but he finished as the top scorer in the 2017/18 campaign with 21 goals for Derby County which earned him a move to Burnley.

-In the four seasons since, Vydra has managed just seven goals across 69 Premier League appearances for Burnley.
-And if you include his previous spells in the league with West Brom and Watford, he takes it up to 10, never scoring more than three in a season.
+In the four seasons since, Vydra has managed just eight goals across 82 Premier League appearances for Burnley – with two so far in 2021/22.
+And if you include his previous spells in the league with West Brom and Watford, he takes it up to 11, never scoring more than three in a campaign.

 Premier League goals: 23 (115 games)

-Like Vydra, Andre Gray’s prolific goalscoring in the Championship was primarily restricted to one season (scoring 25 goals in 42 appearances for Burnley and Brentford to win the Golden Boot), but he has recently hit 50 goals in the competition including play-offs.
+Like Vydra, Andre Gray’s prolific goalscoring in the Championship was primarily restricted to one season (scoring 25 goals in 42 appearances for Burnley and Brentford to win the Golden Boot), but earlier this season he hit 50 goals in the competition including play-offs.

 After aiding Burnley’s promotion in 2015/16, Gray struggled to truly replicate his goalscoring exploits in the Premier League, netting 23 goals in his next four campaigns for the Clarets and Watford.
-Gray is now back in the Championship with Queens Park Rangers and has three goals in nine appearances.
+Gray is now back in the Championship with Queens Park Rangers and has nine goals in 27 appearances.

 Premier League goals: 7 (75 games)